 OGRAIN Winter Conference

-Registration is now open for the 2026 OGRAIN Winter Conference!
+Register now for the 2026 OGRAIN Winter Conference!

 Join us January 22nd through 24th, 2026 at the Monona Terrace in Madison, WI!
 The annual OGRAIN Conference is an opportunity to learn from local organic grain growers, hear about the latest research, and connect with other organic, transitioning-to-organic, or inquisitive-about-organic grain growers and end-users.